Create some funky sea glass art with sea glass and pebbles collected from the beach. A unique piece of art thats simple to make and ready to hang!

 After walking along the entire beach, I spotted a local family that were digging for soft shell clams, for a yummy traditional east coast clam meal.

-We told them we were looking for some sea glass and they gave us a tip to look along a pebbled path on the shore, which is where sea glass usually washes up.
+They shared a tip to look along a pebbled path on the shore, which is where sea glass usually washes up.

 What is Sea glass and where can you find it?